fabiog1901/pgworkload/README.md

 pgworkload -h
 ```

+## Concurrency - processes and threads

+pgworkload uses both the `multiprocessing` and `threading` library to achieve high concurrency, that is, opening multiple connection to the DBMS.

+There are 2 parameters that can be used to configure how many processes you want to create, and for each process, how many threads:

+- `--procs`, or `-x`, to configure the count of processes (defaults to the CPU count)
+- `--concurrency`, or `-c`, to configure the total number of executing workloads to run (also referred to as _executing threads_)

+pgworkload will spread the load across the processes, so that each process has an even amount of threads.

+Example: if we set `--procs 4` and `--concurrency 10`, pgworkload will create as follows:

+Process-1: MainThread + 2 extra threads.
+Total = 3
+Process-2: MainThread + 2 extra threads.
+Total = 3
+Process-3: MainThread + 1 extra thread.
+Total = 2
+Process-3: MainThread + 1 extra thread.
+Total = 2

+Total workloads = 10

+This allows you to fine tune the count of Python processes and threads to fit your system.

 ## Built-in Workloads

 `pgworkload` has the following workload already built-in and can be called without the need to pass a class file